 How Will I Know If My Application Has Been Successful?

 If your application has been successful, an Award Notice will be emailed to you.
 This sets out your funding in more detail and lets you know when you can expect to receive your payments.
 If your application is unsuccessful, we will contact you to tell you why.

 Your funding is based on the information you gave when you submitted your application.
 If there has been a change in your circumstances since then which could affect the amount of funding you receive, for example you start/stop receiving benefits or working tax credit, you must notify the Student Funding Office as soon as possible.
 If you are entitled to more funding, this will only be backdated to the date the change of circumstance was received.
 If you are entitled to less funding and there is an overpayment, you will have to pay it back.

 We aim to process these and update your award within 5 working days.
 Any back payments that you’re owed will be made on the next available payment run.
 These take place on a weekly basis to ensure students receive their payments as soon as possible.

 How Will I Be Paid?

-If you have received and accepted your Bursary/EMA Award Notice and are enrolled and attending your course, your first Bursary/EMA payment should be made to your bank account on Friday 3 September 2021.
-The first payment is for one week only.
+If you have received and accepted your Bursary/EMA Award Notice and are enrolled and attending your course, your first Bursary/EMA payment should be made to your bank account on Friday 8 September 2023.

 Payments will then continue to be made into your bank account every two weeks in arrears provided you remain eligible and meet the terms and conditions of your award.